zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 152] (#msdiv152) {#msdiv152 .ref .msdiv} (14 - 3)

 [APZ 152.1] (#apz152 .1) {#apz152 .1 .ref .apz} "In Education
-Dharmasolid” is a person of any culinary doctrine or incarnate doctrine or one's own It is known for some time.
+Dharmasolid" is a person of any culinary doctrine or incarnate doctrine or one's own It is known for some time.
 Great for their own properties Split from a trowel.
 Extremely exalted by a very high trowel.
 Lay Among the Swimdards there was a reputation.
 Cast, Pendatha Brigade